BBBSnowball/color-sensor-test/README.md

 There are two ways to connect the sensor:

-* `tcs3472_ftdi.py`: One sensor connected to a Sipeed RV Debugger.
+* `python3 tcs3472_ftdi.py`: One sensor connected to a Sipeed RV Debugger.
 I2C is done by bitbanging via USB so this is very slow.
 Don't use this unless you have to.
+  * Need tkinter and pyftdi.
-* `tcs3472_arduino.py`: Three sensors and one WS2812-F8 connected to an Arduino Pro Micro (ATmega32U4).
+* `python3 tcs3472_arduino.py COMPORT`: Three sensors and one WS2812-F8 connected to an Arduino Pro Micro (ATmega32U4).
 See `src/main.cpp` for the firmware of the Arduino.
+  * Need tkinter, pyserial and numpy.

-Both have a simple tkinter GUI.
+Both have a simple tkinter GUI but the second one has more features.

 Pinout (FTDI)